 It's the era we live in.
 It's hard not to look around and see what others are doing.
 Where they stand.
 Which career ladder they've decided to climb.
-And which step they're are now.
+And which step they're on now.
 Am I moving at the pace I thought i was?
 Am I where I want to be?
 FOMO used to be a phrase that needed explaining.
 Not anymore.

 So it makes sense my biggest fear is wasting time on the wrong thing.

 I hear the same from my friends, wife and colleagues.
 People worry they'll sign up for the wrong degree, start working in the wrong workplace, or take any wrong step in their career.
 Have we lost our patience?

 Probably yes — we've lost it.
 But it's not our fault.
 In a world that is moving so fast; where new professions are coming to life every morning and evening; where other jobs disappear — there's a significant penalty for making a move in the wrong direction.
 You could finish your degree to find out you were off target.

 Taking this into account, we need to ask ourselves:

 Well, what do YOU think?
 For me — part-time is the only option that makes sense.
 I guess that’s why it is the most preferable option for most people: